The Power of Independent Thinking

 Thomas Jefferson

-Widespread dissatisfaction with the educational status quo and frustration with ideological and faddish teaching trends—like critical race theory and gender identity doctrines—means that the public is more open than ever to better alternatives.
-Yet today, children are still hobbled by ineffective teaching methods, and parents lack choice about what school their children can go to and who teaches them.
+Widespread dissatisfaction with the educational status quo mean that the public is more open than ever to better alternatives.
+Yet today children are still hobbled by ineffective teaching methods, and parents lack choice about what school their children can go to and who teaches them.

 To pursue these ends, the Center on Educational Excellence has published materials covering a variety of topics:

-• Educational theory and the philosophy of education
+• Educational theory and the philosophy of education; and

 In particular, we seek to develop and communicate reforms that:

-• Foster a thriving pool of teachers, institutions, and educational product developers that exemplify the spirit of service, innovation, inclusion, transparency, and accountability, and are unhindered by a stifling bureaucracy
+• Foster a thriving pool of teachers, institutions, and educational product developers that exemplify the spirit of service, innovation, inclusion, transparency, and accountability, and are unhindered by a stifling bureaucracy; and

-• Reinforce the foundations of a just and prosperous society, including self-reliance, independent thinking, civil society, and free markets
+• Reinforce the foundations of equitable, prosperous societies, including self-reliance, independent thinking, civil society, free markets, and limited government.

 For the latest research reports, articles, op-eds, books, and videos from the Center on Educational Excellence, visit the Education issue page.